 “But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 There is no law against these things!”—Galatians 5:22-23 (NLT)

-You may think of giving away a Threads With Red gift as a random act of kindness, but I don’t think being kind is a random act.
+You may think of giving away a hand knit gift as a random act of kindness, but I don’t think being kind is a random act.
 Being kind should be a way of life.
 Your kindness shouldn’t be situational, but authentic and intentional.

 Kindness is one of the fruits of the spirit mentioned in Galatians 5.
 John 15:5, states, “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”
 This means that Jesus is a part of us.
 Since Jesus lives in us, then the fruit of kindness should be something that naturally flows out of us.